 arrow_forwardVanity Table: Our dressing table has E1 grade environmental MDF+solid wooden.
 The legs of the table and bench are made of superior pine wood, solid table is made of premium MDF.
 Perfect combination of solid wood and MDF materials of this vanity table is more stable.

 arrow_forward360-degree Rotation Rectangle Mirror: Simple and elegant design with 360°pivoting mirror, crystal knob and wooden legs.You can put this vanity desk in bedroom, bathroom, closet or hallway.
 As a birthday present or Christmas gift, your daughter and girlfriend will love it.

-arrow_forwardTwo Lighting Modes: 10 LED mirror lights control can switch the two modes of the vanity mirror light-daylight and warm.
+arrow_forwardThree Lighting Modes: 10 LED mirror lights control can switch the three modes of the vanity mirror light-daylight and warm.
 Suitable for bedroom, bathroom and living room.
 You can easily switch the lighting mode between natural light, warm light and cold light through the touch button, or you can adjust the brightness through the long touch switch to meet different makeup needs

 arrow_forwardAmple Storage Space: This makeup table with mirror has 5 drawers, you can put your various cosmetics, jewelry, perfume, makeup brushes, etc. The partitions in the drawer can keep your makeup neat and orderly.

 arrow_forwardEasy to Assemble: This dressing table is easy to set up.
 All parts and instructions are included in the package.
 It only takes tens of minutes to complete, and the time used by different people will vary.